Tynisha D. Willingham, Ph.D.

 Tynisha D. Willingham is a Blackgirl — originally from South Jersey.
 She has lived in south Texas, Baltimore, and Wisconsin.
 Currently she resided in Staunton, Virginia.
 She is known for her work specifically in teacher education and intentional field placements that prepare teachers for the complexities teaching literacy.

 Dr. Willingham earned her B.S. — from Penn State University in Spanish and African-American Studies.
-She earned her Ph.D in language and literacy education from Penn State University.
-Dr. Willingham is currently the Dean of the College of Education at Mary Baldwin University.
+She earned her Ph.D. in language and literacy education from Penn State University.
+Dr. Willingham is currently the Interim Provost and Chief Academic Officer at Mary Baldwin University.
 She is active in many organizations including 2015 Women of Color Leadership Project, 2017 HERS participant, 2019 Center For Exceptional Leadership Emerging Leadership Cohort, and Delta Sigma Theta Sorority, Inc.

 She cites the gospel music, Miseducation of Lauryn Hill, and Nina Simone as critical influences.
-For life balance she enjoys to engage in canning, cooking, and growing the Village.
+For life balance she enjoys to engage in canning, cooking, and growing her/our Village.